 Before modeler Howard Zane was an industrial designer, he spent 18 years flying airplanes.
-Before flight, he would always check the engine to make sure it was safe and that all the rods were in place.
+Prior to takeoff, he would always check the engine to make sure it was safe and that all the rods were in place.
 Zane takes a similar approach to running his Piermont Division of the Western Maryland.
 Before doing a run on the railroad, he checks everything out and makes sure everything is properly lubricated.
 He maintains his own stock, but heavy repairs are done by one of the best modelers in the country.
 In this video, Chief Mechanical Officer Roy Brakman demonstrates some of his locomotive maintenance techniques.

 New locomotives require some maintenance out of the box to ensure smooth running.
 Brakman addresses two maintenance concerns; electrical problems and mechanical problems.
 Most new models use a torque arm, which is a flexible mount with the motor sturdily attached to the gearbox.
 The motor is grounded to the frame which attaches to the gearbox which connects to the main driver, the only electrical contact.
 The wire from the motor must be attached to the frame of the locomotive in order to work.